Laf111/CEMU-Batch-Framework/README.md

 - **Ease install, backup (game+update+DLC+saves+settings) and uninstall games;**

 - **Complete/create GFX packs for ALL games (even if they are still not officially supported).
-Support 4/3, 16/9, 16/10, 21/9, 32/9 and 48/9 aspect ratios**
+Support 4/3, 16/9, 16/10, 21/9, 32/9, 48/9 and custom user aspect ratios**

 - **create FPS packs : for games using a FPS engine model, it allows you to play at 105, 110 or 120% emulation speed (V-sync need to be disabled).**